feelixs/clyppy-docs/docs/invite.md

 This part is important, as it will allow CLYPPY to send alerts correctly!
 ```

-The additional required Permission, `ATTACH_FILES`, is required if you plan on using CLYPPY's `/embed` command feature.
+The additional required Permission, `ATTACH_FILES`, is required if you plan on using CLYPPY's Quick Embed feature.
 Without the Attach Files permission, Discord won't allow the bot to upload video files to your server.

 ## All set?